tollesonpdx/highway_data/README.md

-# highway_data
+# Mama Cass, The Solo Tour
+## Group Notes

+### files
-highway data for CS565 Cassandra project
+####highway data for CS565 Cassandra project: highway_data.zip
 This is a zip file of highway data from Portland Oregon to be used in a exploratory implementation of the Cassandra NoSQL system.

+### Google Cloud VM quirks
+Becase the VM is using a Debian Linux OS, you need to use "sudo yum install" instead of "sudo install" when installing programs on this VM.

+### Cassandra location on Google Cloud VM
+cd ../../usr/apache-cassandra-3.11.4/